-Applicants to a nursing program are required to complete a supplemental nursing application.
+Applicants to any nursing program are required to complete a supplemental nursing application.
 You can download the nursing application, as well as the clinical competency checklist and shadowing log, from the Program Specific Admissions Requirements web page.

-Up until the point of submission, you can update any information on your application by logging into your self-service portal.
+Up until the point of submission, you can update any information on your application by logging into your application portal.
 Once you have submitted your application, the information is locked.
 If your information has changed, please contact The Office of Graduate Admissions at 601.266.5137 for assistance.

-You can make changes regarding any uploaded documents until your application has been forwarded to the academic unit for review by logging into your self-service portal.
+You can make changes regarding any uploaded documents until your application has been forwarded to the academic unit for review by logging into your application portal.
 Once your application has been submitted to the unit, the information is locked for review.
 However, if you have an updated document that you would like to submit, you can contact the office of your major for further instructions.

 You will enter their contact information in the application.